Ricardope3/PAProyecto/ARCHITECTURE.md

 * drawPeople(win \*pixelgl.Window) \*imdraw.IMDraw
 * printLabels(win \*pixelgl.Window)
 * run()
+  * Generates the simulations, initializes the people, calls to generate the exits and the exit paths for the people and starts the go routines.
+It has a select that manages all the go routines, and when all the go routines end, this function stops the program.
 * movePerson(p person)
   * Moves a person to its next position on its path atribute
   * Paratemters
     * p (person): The person that is going to be moved
 * generateRandomSpeed() float32
+  * Generates a random speed for a person
+  * Returns
+    * float32: The speed generated
 * initiatePerson(p person, onMove chan person, onExit chan person, trapped []person)
+  * Function used to interact with each person's go routine, it manages if it moves or if it exits
+  * Parameters
+    * p (person): The current person
+    * onMove (chan person): The channel that moves the person
+    * onExit (chan person): The channel that exits the person
+    * trapped ([]person): An array containing all the people in the building at the start of the simulation
 * main()